tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 Note that HKDF-Expand implements a pseudorandom function (PRF) with both inputs and outputs of variable length.
-In some of the uses of HKDF in this document (e.g., for generating exporters and the resumption_master_secret), it is necessary that the application of HKDF-Expand be collision resistant, namely, it should be infeasible to find two different inputs to HKDF-Expand that output the same value.
+In some of the uses of HKDF in this document (e.g., for generating exporters and the resumption_main_secret), it is necessary that the application of HKDF-Expand be collision resistant, namely, it should be infeasible to find two different inputs to HKDF-Expand that output the same value.
 This requires the underlying hash function to be collision resistant